nautobot/nautobot-app-chatops/docs/dev/design.md

             Different chat platforms may require more or fewer listeners.

-    - Each endpoint view or listener is responsible for pulling relevant data (command, subcommand, parameters) out of the provided chat-platform-specific encoding or data structures (form-encoded, JSON, XML, whatever) and enqueuing the extracted data into `celery` for the worker that handles a given command.
+    - Each endpoint view or listener is responsible for pulling relevant data (command, sub-command, parameters) out of the provided chat-platform-specific encoding or data structures (form-encoded, JSON, XML, whatever) and enqueuing the extracted data into `celery` for the worker that handles a given command.